AnyChart/docs.anychart.com/Basic_Charts_Types/Marker_Chart.md

   series5.fill("#BCBD46");
 ```

 In the sample below we colorized individual points.
-We've got a chart with one series and predefined color for all elements.
+We've got a chart with one series and predefined colors for all elements.
 Let's color the minimum and the maximum points in "Rgb(180,77,77)" and "Rgb(77,180,77)" accordingly.
 As you can see it is very easy to do by setting {api:anychart.graphics.vector.Fill}**.fill()**{api} parameter for the point.

 {sample}BCT\_Marker\_Chart\_10{sample}

 That's how it was done:

 ```
-  // data
-  data = anychart.data.set([
+  var data = anychart.data.set([
     [2000, 132],
     [2001, 124],
     [2002, 102],
     [2003, 119],
     [2004, 169],
     {x: 2005, value: 237, fill: "Rgb(77,180,77)"},
-    [2006, 120]
+    [2006, 120],
+    [2007, 99],
+    {x: 2008, value: 44, fill: "Rgb(180,77,77)"},
+    [2009, 59]
   ]);
 ```